t-dantiau/Gradience/README.md

 Documentation for the CLI is available as markdown [here](./CommandLineHelp.md) or by using the `--help` flag.

+## Library

+Gradience Library can be used by any rust program for doing GNOME theming.
+There is one cargo feature that can be enabled if you want to be able to download presets from the online preset store (`online`), this feature is disabled by default.

 ## License

 Gradience φοῖνιξ is licensed under the [EUPL](./LICENSE)